TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Platform/Get-B1DiagnosticTask.md

 ```

 ## DESCRIPTION
-This function is used to query a list of BloxOneDDI Diagnostic Tasks
+This function is used to query a list of Universal DDI Diagnostic Tasks

 ## EXAMPLES